nonoo/nalarminterface/README.md

 I'm using a Siemens TC35 GSM module for sending an SMS when there's an alarm.
 The module needs it's IGN pin to be pulled down to GND for at least 100ms and then released to start working after powering on, so I had to build a little circuit with an ATtiny25 MCU which does that.
 The source code for the "igniter" MCU is in the tc35/igniter folder.
 Here's the schematics for the igniter board:

 ![TC35 igniter board schematics](https://raw.github.com/nonoo/nalarminterface/master/contrib/igniter.png)

+Handling SMS is done with gammu-smsd.
+There's an example config file for it, and for the native gammu as well.